 Australian cyclist numbers

-The 2021 National Cycling Participation Survey results published by Cycling and Walking Australia and New Zealand show there were almost 50,000 fewer people riding bikes in 2021 compared to 2011, despite 13.8% population growth.
+The 2023 National Cycling Participation Survey results published by Cycling and Walking Australia and New Zealand show there were almost 159,000 fewer people riding bikes on a weekly basis in 2023 compared to 2011, despite 18.3% population growth.

 In 2019 the NCP authors forecast a continued decline in Australian cycling participation due to this ageing demographic becoming too frail to continue riding and not being replaced by younger generations.

-The 2021 results show the population proportion cycling was greater than 2011 in New South Wales, Queensland and the Australian Capital Territory, but was lower in all other jurisdictions.
+The 2023 participation results show the population proportion cycling weekly was greater than 2011 in New South Wales but collapsed in all other jurisdictions.

-All calculations below are based on the estimated resident population for 30 June 2019 provided by the ABS.
+All calculations below are based on the estimated resident population for the December quarter of 2022 provided by the Australian Bureau of Statistics.

-The 2021 survey was conducted between March and June.
-Australian Bureau of Meteorology data show that in March, April, May and June 2021, average national mean temperatures were 0.3C above the long-term normal and average national rainfall was 8.5% below the long-term normal.
+The 2023 survey was conducted between March and May.
+Australian Bureau of Meteorology data show that in March, April and May 2023, average national mean temperatures were neither warmer or cooler than the long-term normal and average national rainfall was 3.6mm below the long-term normal.

-The tables below show NCP estimated state and national weekly, monthly and yearly cycling percentages, with cyclist reduction estimates based on the survey year percentages applied to the June 2019 population aged 2+ in each state.
+The tables below show NCP estimated state and national weekly, monthly and yearly cycling percentages, with cyclist reduction estimates based on the survey year percentages applied to the December 2022 all-age population in each state.